LandRegistry-Attic/flask-examples/README.md

 web: gunicorn -k eventlet appname.server:app
 ```

-There may be a higher level Procfile to run a number of services.
-In that case create a run.sh and add that to project Procfile
+There may be a higher level script to run a number of services.
+In that case create a run.sh and add that to project run_all.sh

+For example:

+some-big-project
+├── run_all.sh <-- This calls run.sh on each project sub-directory
+├── flask-examples
+│   ├── Procfile
+│   ├── README.md
+        . blah
+        . blah
+        . blah
+        .
+│   └── run.sh <-- this probably just constains "foreman start -p 8001"
+│   └── run.py
+└── some-app
+    └── run.sh <-- this probably just constains "foreman start  -p 8002"

 ### Databases